primodiumxyz/reactive-tables/README.md

-├── tables - "Generic table creation; definition -> table object with metadata and methods" │   ├── contract - "Registry creation, contract-specific metadata and methods" │   └── local - "Local table creation, including templates" ├── createWrapper.ts - "Main entry point for the package, creates a tables registry from a MUD config object" ├── index.ts - "Main module, exports all relevant functions and constants" └── utils.ts - "Utilities for encoding/decoding" __tests__ - "Tests related to the library"
+├── tables - "Generic table creation; definition -> table object with metadata and methods" │   ├── contract - "Registry creation, contract-specific metadata and methods" │   └── local - "Local table creation, including templates" ├── createWrapper.ts - "Main entity point for the package, creates a tables registry from a MUD config object" ├── index.ts - "Main module, exports all relevant functions and constants" └── utils.ts - "Utilities for encoding/decoding" __tests__ - "Tests related to the library"